Italy's Conte to unveil cabinet list by Wednesday

 "I am not a member of the Five Star Movement, I do not participate in meetings of the leadership group, I have never met the parliamentary groups, to call me M5S seems inappropriate to me," he said.

-However, he admitted "I am close to them, I have known them a long time, I work well with the M5S".
+However, he conceded, "I am close to them, I have known them a long time, I work well with the M5S".

-Conte's proximity to the Movement has seen the PD insist they should have their pick of deputy prime minister.
+When he addressed the nation as premier-designate on Thursday, Conte conspicuously avoided mentioning a hot-button issue that could still see the deal collapse: migration.

+The M5S has said it has no regrets about its work done with Salvini, including a controversial anti-immigrant law targetting charity ships that save migrants in the Mediterranean.